bsv-blockchain/spv-wallet-go-client/README.md

 # 🧰&nbsp;&nbsp;spv-wallet-go-client

-**Lightweight Go client library for interacting with the SPV Wallet API.**
+**Lightweight Go client library for interacting with the SPV Wallet**

 <br/>